 2. How To Use Pinterest to Find Inspiration

 Pinterest is all about finding ideas and inspiration.
-There are a few different ways you can find inspiration on Pinterest.
+How do you use Pinterest to find inspiration you ask…

 Home Feed – The home feed is where you can discover Pins from other people or boards you follow.
 Pinterest will use your Pinterest activity to create recommendations of people or to follow or Pins to Pin and they will show those recommendations on your home feed.